Colin-b/pytest_httpx/README.md

 ### How callback is selected

-Default matching is performed on the full URL, query parameters included and the HTTP method.

-Registration order is kept while checking what callback to execute.

-In case more than one callback match request, the first one not yet executed will be sent.
+In case more than one callback match request, the first one not yet executed (according to the registration order) will be executed.

-In case all matching callbacks have been sent, the last registered one will be sent.
+In case all matching callbacks have been executed, the last one (according to the registration order) will be executed.

+You can add criteria so that callback will be sent only in case of a more specific matching.

-#### Providing URL
+#### Matching on URL

-URL can either be a string, a python re.Pattern instance or a httpx.URL instance.
+`url` parameter can either be a string, a python re.Pattern instance or a httpx.URL instance.

+Matching is performed on the full URL, query parameters included.

+#### Matching on HTTP method

+`method` parameter must be a string.
+It will be upper cased so it can be provided lower cased.

+Matching is performed on equality.

 ## Check sent requests